 Image

-• Create a database to store information reported on location, type and abundance of marine debris.
+• Maintain a marine debris reporting database including: location, type and quantity of debris.

 Annual Southeast Florida Reef Cleanup Flyers